wyattx05/apple-folders-image-generation/README.md

 # Getting Started 🤖
 1. Download Stable Diffusion Bee https://diffusionbee.com
-2. Download my Folders Model then upload it to the application
+2. Download my model on the Model 6 Download document
-3. Look through the prompts.txt file and start generating your folders
+3. Look through the Prompts document and start generating your folders
 4. Remove the background of the image and set the new image as your icon

-#### For more instruction read through the Model 6 Download & How to apply generated folder documents
+#### For more instruction read through all the Model 6 Download & How to apply generated folder documents.

 # Caution ⚠️
 - This model is not perfect and won't always give the result you want.
-Please follow the prompts suggested as that will work best!
+Please follow the prompts suggested as that will work best.
-- This page and project is still under construction so please keep that in mind!
+- This page and project is still under construction so please keep that in mind.

 # Other ℹ️
 - Feel free to train the model with the dataset provided on any service of your choice.
 - I plan on training a model and hosting it on hugging face in the future.
-- People might think what is the point of this project if you created a bunch of folders for the dataset with pre existing tools, but I made this project becuase I just wanted to say what kind of folder I wanted and have it made instantly for me.

 # Shout Outs 📣